zzzprojects/learn-orm/tutorials/vb-net/events-handling.md

 End Module
 ```

-Once the event is raised then the first event handler is removed and a different event handler is associated with the event.
+Once the event is raised first event handler is removed and a different event handler is associated with the event.
 When the event is raised again, a different message is displayed.

-Finally, the second event handler is removed and the event is raised for the third time.
+Finally, the second event handler is removed, and the event is raised for the third time.
 Because there is no longer an event handler associated with the event, no action is taken.